OfficeDev/office-js-docs-pr/docs/outlook/add-and-remove-attachments-to-an-item-in-a-compose-form.md

 }
 ```

-To add an inline base64 image to the body of a message being composed, you must get the current message body using the `Office.context.mailbox.item.body.getAsync` method before inserting the image using the `addFileAttachmentFromBase64Async` method.
+To add an inline base64 image to the body of a message being composed, you must first get the current message body using the `Office.context.mailbox.item.body.getAsync` method before inserting the image using the `addFileAttachmentFromBase64Async` method.
 Otherwise, the image will not render in the message once it's inserted.
 For guidance, see the following JavaScript example, which adds an inline base64 image to the beginning of a message body.

 ```js
 const mailItem = Office.context.mailbox.item;